Coprosma, Mirror Plant: planting, cultivation

 You can propagate Coprosma by semi-woody stem cuttings in summer.

-• Remove the lower leaves, leaving only the upper ones
+- Remove the lower leaves, leaving only those at the top

-• Plant the cuttings in a bucket, in a mixture kept moist of river sand and potting soil
+- Plant the cuttings in pots, in a mixture kept moist of river sand and potting soil

-• Keep in a humid environment until rooting, then protect from frost throughout winter
+- Keep covered until rooting, then protect from frost throughout winter

 Associate

-Coprosmas are perfect for adding a beautiful, permanent splash of colour, more or less flashy depending on the cultivars, to any composition.
-With their shiny and changing foliage, they play wonderfully with light, awakening the somewhat dull areas of the garden throughout the seasons.
+Coprosmas are perfect for adding a beautiful, permanent splash of colour, varying from subtle to vibrant depending on the cultivars, to any composition.
+With their glossy, changing foliage, they play wonderfully with light, awakening the dull areas of the garden throughout the seasons.
 They are invaluable in a seaside garden.

-At the edge of a lush flowerbed, the shorter varieties will find their place alongside a mix of brightly coloured perennials: Rudbeckia, Echinacea, Salvia greggii ‘Mirage Burgundy’, phormiums, daylilies or dahlias, all punctuated with stipas for a delicate and wild touch.
-The small blue flowers of the sages will be good companions.
+At the edge of a lush border, the shorter varieties will find their place alongside a mix of brightly coloured perennials: Rudbeckia, Echinacea, Salvia greggii ‘Mirage Burgundy’, phormiums, daylilies, or dahlias, all punctuated with stipas for a delicate, wild touch.
+The small blue flowers of the sages will make good companions.

-Remarkable specimens with their habit, such as ‘Fire Burst’, can be installed in a flowerbed of compact bushes made up of plants with green foliage (Lonicera nitida), golden (golden oregano, Chamaecyparis obtusa ‘Kamarachiba’, Berberis thunbergii ‘Aurea Nana’, Mexican Orange Blossom), or purple like that of Berberis.
+Remarkable specimens like ‘Fire Burst’ can be placed in a compact shrub border composed of plants with green foliage (Lonicera nitida), golden (golden oregano, Chamaecyparis obtusa ‘Kamarachiba’, Berberis thunbergii ‘Aurea Nana’, Mexican Orange Blossom), or purple like that of Berberis.

-They can be combined in low hedges with any type of bushes.
-In autumn, their colourful foliage will harmonise beautifully with smokebushes or Sacred Bamboo, Japanese maples, and Euonymus with mahogany hues.
-They easily accompany other acidophilous plants such as Cercidiphyllum japonicum (the Caramel Tree).
+They can be combined in low hedges with any type of shrubs.
+In autumn, their colourful foliage will harmonise beautifully with smokebushes or heavenly bamboo, Japanese maples, and spindle trees with mahogany hues.
+They easily accompany other acidophilous plants like Cercidiphyllum japonicum (the Caramel Tree).

 Coprosma ‘First Burst’ (© Leonora Enking), Choisya ternata ‘White Dazzler’, Berberis thunbergii ‘Admiration cov’, and Chamaecyparis obtusa ‘Karamachiba’